Custom Driveway Gate Hinges by JDR Metal Art

 For Installation of Our Custom Gates To Your Existing Metal Posts

-Here is an example of a weld-on type of driveway gate hinge I make for customers who already have their existing gate posts installed onsite.
+Shown above is an example of a weld-on type of driveway gate hinge I make for customers who already have their existing gate posts installed on-site.
+The rectangular tabs weld to the existing steel posts.
+The threaded rods go through a 1/2″ thick plate welded to the hinge rail of the gate (see below).

 The brackets are degreased and ready to weld, clean up with a wire brush or wire wheel and then paint with primer and the matching Rustoleum paint.